mozbrick/brick-action/readme.md

 # brick-action

 > A [Brick](https://github.com/mozbrick/brick/) custom element to wire up events and methods on different elements.
-It listens to an event on a source elemenet and then calls a method on a target element using event.detail as argument.
+It listens to an event on a source element and then calls a method on a target element using `event.detail` as an argument.

 ## Demo